HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 With all of this in mind, it's easy to see why our collective thirst for low-cost, high-volume data solutions drives significant sustainability concerns.
 This is unfortunate considering that data and analytics literacy are also often strategic differentiators for many organizations.

 To make more <a hreflang="en" href="https://www.mightybytes.com/blog/design-a-sustainable-data-strategy/">sustainable data practices</a> the norm among those who create and manage digital products and services, organizations should redefine their relationships with data.
 For marketers and product teams, this can be accomplished by improving data governance and more effectively managing content across the products and services they create, subscribe to, or otherwise maintain.
-The annual <a hreflang="en" href="https://cyberworldcleanupday.fr/welcome.html">Digital Cleanup Day</a> can be a good way to raise awareness on this topic.
+The annual <a hreflang="fr" href="https://cyberworldcleanupday.fr/welcome.html">Digital Cleanup Day</a> can be a good way to raise awareness on this topic.

 ### Data Governance and Sustainability